Donna Sam: Lymphatic Drainage (Detoxification) Massage FAQ

 Rates vary if the session is off-site or in a group mobile massage session.
 Check my website for any current promotions.

 I also have a referral program.
 When you refer me to someone new for a lymph massage or energy healing, you get your next session for a discounted rate of $59/hr or $79 for 90 min – you save 30% over regular rates just by sharing and referring others.
 You get that discounted rate for each new referral.
+They must state that you referred them.
 See my Lymphatic Detoxification flyer under “Lymphatic Drainage Massage” for the first time promo and the Toxin Quiz.

 What types of payment do you accept?